 A positive security model is also known as a whitelist.
 The positive security model of Web Application Firewall (WAF) applies Alibaba Cloud machine learning to network traffic to generate security rules, block malicious requests, and allow benign network traffic to pass through.

 - Before you use the positive security model, make sure that you have added your domain to WAF for protection.
-For more information, see Configure WAF in Overview of Alibaba Cloud WAF User Guide.
+For more information, see Add domain names

 - If you are using the WAF Pro or Enterprise edition, you must upgrade WAF to the Ultimate edition.
 For more information about how to upgrade WAF, see Renew and upgrade.

 Traditional security models use predefined security rules to detect malicious network traffic.
 The positive security model of WAF applies machine learning to network traffic in an unsupervised way.
 Deep learning models are trained based on benign network data and then used to generate security rules.
 Only requests that reach the baselines of benign traffic in these rules are allowed to pass through.
 The positive security model works with other detection modules of WAF to prevent attacks at different network layers.